coracle-social/pomade/README.md

 }
 ```

 This event MUST include `status` and `message` in its private tags.
-If a `recovery_email` is included, signers MUST validate ownership of the email if provided (see below), in the meantime returning `pending` with a helpful `message`.
+If a `email` is included, signers MUST validate ownership of the email if provided (see below), in the meantime returning `pending` with a helpful `message`.
 When the email has been validated, the signer must then send another ack for the same event with `status=ok`.

 Signers MUST reject registration events that associate a second pubkey with an email already registered, since there's no way for users to easily select a pubkey when recovering via email.
-Clients SHOULD set `recovery_email_collision` to `reject` the first time a user attempts to register.
+Clients SHOULD set `email_collision_policy` to `reject` the first time a user attempts to register.
 If registration fails, signers MUST return an error in the ack event.
 The client SHOULD show this error to a user and MAY re-try with `replace` as the collision policy.
 Signers MUST NOT replace sessions until the user's email has been validated.

 The same signer MUST NOT be used multiple times for different shards of the same key.